swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 The strict memory safety mode can be enabled with the new compiler flag `-strict-memory-safety`.

 All of the memory-safety diagnostics produced by the strict memory safety mode will be warnings.
-These warnings be in the group `Unsafe` (possibly organized into subgroups) so that one can choose to escalate them to errors or keep them as warnings using the compiler flags introduced in [SE-0443](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0443-warning-control-flags.md).
+These warnings be in the group `StrictMemorySafety` (possibly organized into subgroups) so that one can choose to escalate them to errors or keep them as warnings using the compiler flags introduced in [SE-0443](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0443-warning-control-flags.md).
 For example, one can choose to enable the mode and make memory-safety issues errors using:

 ```
 swiftc -strict-memory-safety -Werror Unsafe